reddit12345/COMP3040A2/README.md

 - Jekyll is one of many site generators currently being used by thousands.

  ### Hosting the resume in a static website
-1. Rename your resume to "**index.md**", this lets Jek
+1. Rename your resume to "**index.md**", this lets Jekyll-powered Github to run the resume as the main page of the static site.
+2. You may use templates that are already given
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxNTI4NjE2OCw5NjI0Mjc1MDQsMzUxMz
+eyJoaXN0b3J5IjpbMjA2NDkzNjY1Myw5NjI0Mjc1MDQsMzUxMz
 I0MTgxLDEyMTc1Mjg2MDksMTA3OTIyMzA5LC02NDI0MjAwOTcs
 MTY2MjMyMTk0NCwtMzI5MzQ1NTY5LC0xMTY5MDIzODAxLDE1Mz
 c3MzE5MzksMTgyMDY2MzYyNiwtMjA4ODc0NjYxMl19